kimduckhwan/RoboND-Kinematics-Project/writeup_template.md

 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.
 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

+From the lecture, I used FK video 2 illustrating incremental change for each joint.
+![alt text][image4]

-Derived DH parameters from kr210.urdf.xacro is below:
+Based on the video and URDF file, I dervice DH parameters from kr210.urdf.xacro is below:
 ![alt text][image1]